AlonaVladymyrovaTrinity/react-cockatoo/README.md

 This Todo app comes with the following features:

+- Create a new to-do list
+- Add task list to to-do list
+- Edit tasks
-- Add new tasks
+- Deleting tasks
 - Mark tasks as completed
-- Delete tasks
+- Sorting the list of tasks according to different criteria

+---

+- create notes
+- delete notes

 ## Technologies Used